paolinadoleva/Breakout/README.md

 This final submission needs to be submitted on an __individual__ basis (each partner submits).
 Please do not forget to submit something!

+The final submission deadline is due on the start of Week 14 (Presentations).

+> __NOTE:__ I will not grade your programs on the day of the presentations.
-The final submission deadline is `Friday, 4/26/2019 at 11:59 pm`.
+Instead there will be a grace period extending until `Friday, 4/26/2019 at 11:59 pm`.
-That is the Friday at the end of exam week.
-> __PLEASE NOTE:__ You may submit ahead of the deadline.
-In fact I encourage you to do so if you are able.
-This submission is an opportunity for people who have missed some milestones to make up some points.
-If you have made your milestones, your time will be better spent preparing for your other exams.
+If you need to continue working on your program, you may take up until this time.

 ## Final Submission Rubric
 Your final project will be graded as follows.